klyed/hivesmartchain/docs/ADRs/adr-1.md

 ## History

 This document was derived heavily from [Ethereum's EIP1] written by Martin Becze and Hudson Jameson which in turn was derived from [Bitcoin's ADR-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
-Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Burrow Improvement Process, and should not be bothered with technical questions specific to Burrow or the ADR.
+Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the HiveSmartChain Improvement Process, and should not be bothered with technical questions specific to HiveSmartChain or the ADR.
 Please direct all comments to the ADR editors.

 This document was inspired from [ADR GitHub Organization](https://adr.github.io/) and [ADR Examples](https://github.com/joelparkerhenderson/architecture_decision_record).